Tennessee and North Georgia Bankruptcy Lawyers

 The bankruptcy process is different depending on which bankruptcy chapter you file.
 Following is a brief description of the bankruptcy process for each chapter:

-- Chapter 11 bankruptcy: In a Chapter 11 bankruptcy, businesses are protected from debt collection activities, while getting time to reorganize debt and restore the business to profitability.
+- Chapter 11: In a Chapter 11 bankruptcy, businesses are protected from debt collection activities, while getting time to reorganize debt and restore the business to profitability.
 Some debt can be discharged in a Chapter 11, depending on the circumstances.
 The bankruptcy court must approve the debt reorganization plan.

-- Chapter 12 bankruptcy: The Chapter 12 bankruptcy process is very similar to the Chapter 13 process, except it is designed to aid a family farmer or fisherman who is burdened by debt.
+- Chapter 12: The Chapter 12 bankruptcy process is very similar to the Chapter 13 process, except it is designed to aid a family farmer or fisherman who is burdened by debt.

 Whatever bankruptcy chapter you file, our lawyers will work with you personally throughout all stages of the process.
 We are committed to helping you avoid creditor actions while achieving your debt relief goals.